hobby65/role_infrastructure_vmware/README.md

 These are set in the infrastructure buildingblock, so they are no longer needed in the inventory.

 __Dependencies__
-This playbook is dependant on the following Ansible Galaxy roles:
+This playbook is dependent on the following Ansible Galaxy roles:

 - community.vmware